Sage Orange · Chronicles of Sage Orange · 2026

 The origin

-It began as a bedtime tool built for my own kids.
-The validating signal: they asked for it, repeatedly, unprompted.
+It began as a bedtime tool for my own kids, who asked for it, repeatedly, unprompted.

 Interactive stories have always made one bad trade.
-Pre-written branching gives the audience choices by exhausting an author: finite, expensive, still on rails.
-Freeform AI fiction gives infinite choice and no world worth choosing in: no persistent cast, no truth, no consequence.
-This engine is built to refuse the trade.
+Hand-written branching buys choice by exhausting an author.
+Finite, expensive, still on rails.
+Freeform AI gives infinite choice and no world worth choosing in.
+No cast, no truth, no consequence.
+This engine refuses the trade.

 The entry.
-Begin drops the cast into a moment chosen for you, or name a real year and the engine opens that point in history.
-The live app at app.sageorange.fm.
+Begin drops the cast into a chosen moment, or name a year to open that point in history.
+The live site at sageorange.fm.

 Chronicles of